ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 might otherwise pass DMARC due to an aligned [DKIM-Authenticated Identifier] (#dkim-authenticated-identifiers) could be rejected solely due to an SPF fail.
-Domain Owners and [Mail Receivers](#mail-receiver) can consult the following two documents for more discussion of the topic:
+Domain Owners and [Mail Receivers](#mail-receiver) can consult the following two documents for more discussion of the topic and best practices regarding publishing SPF records and when to reject based solely on SPF failure:

 * [M3AAWG Best Practices for Managing SPF Records](https://www.m3aawg.org/Managing-SPF-Records)
 * [M3AAWG Email Authentication Recommended Best Practices](https://www.m3aawg.org/sites/default/files/m3aawg-email-authentication-recommended-best-practices-09-2020.pdf)